rdx40/ADO-To-GH-migration/README.md

     main()
 ```

 ## Pull Request Migration

+### ***NOTE*** :

+- It is best practise that Pull Requests are Merged before the repositories are migrated
+- But in the scenario where it is required that the Pull Requests are migrated, the below provided code can be made use of.

 ### A python script for the PR migration

 ```bash
 # python.exe .\prmigrate.py --ado-pat <ADO_PAT_HERE> --ado-org <ADO_ORG_HERE> --ado-project <ADO_PROJECT_HERE> --ado-repo <ADO_REPO_HERE> --github-repo <Github_User/Github_Repo>